-Operational Data Standard
+Transit Operational Data Standard ¶

-View the full ODS specification.
+View the full TODS specification.

-Motivation
+Motivation ¶

 Transit providers need the systems they use to schedule and operate their service to be interoperable so that they have the flexibility to use various software products and exchange information with other transit operators.
 Interoperability is best achieved through open standards.
 The GTFS open standard successfully transmits information useful to transit riders, but is missing key concepts that are necessary for transit providers to operate the service.
-ODS fills this gap.
+TODS fills this gap.

-ODS is an open standard which extends GTFS to define additional operational details necessary to operate the service such as deadheads and runs.
+TODS is an open standard which extends GTFS to define additional operational details necessary to operate the service such as deadheads and runs.

-Who uses ODS?
+Who uses TODS? ¶

-ODS is used by transit agencies and the software which supports them including:
+TODS is used by transit agencies and the software which supports them including:

 TODS 1.0